jorgeolive/mazegame/README.md

 - BFS pathfinding finding algorythms for the monsters.

 On the tech side:
+-Front is React 16, hooks everywhere!
+-Back is Node.js with Express.
 -it's heavily based on socket.io library, which feels blazing fast.